juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 "That's dangerous!"
 Casey interjected.
 "Senior Sister Jean warned us about the dangers of mana exhaustion.
 Besides, what can we even do with that as a baseline?"

 "I don't know..."
 Revian mumbled.
 "Everyone has a different mana capacity in their cores.
-We don't know if mana consumption is constant accross a group of people casting the same spell.
-There's a lot of variables here.
+We don't know if mana consumption is constant across a group of people casting the same spell.
+There are a lot of variables here.
 But, at the end of the day, mana exhaustion ties all of us together, does it not?
 Everyone suffers from it when they have drained their cores completely, which means that it is a valid condition to establish a baseline."

 Kevan tapped the table with his fingers while thinking about Revian's hypothesis.
 "It could work, but it is dangerous."